 I’m half Chinese and I have double-eyelids.
 My mom has single-eyelids and also no eyelashes!
 I believe that women should always embrace what they were born with but I know Asian girls want to look more western and if one believes they will feel better about themselves if they get surgery (this goes for any kind of surgery in general) then it is their decision.
-Whatever makes you happy!posted almost 4 years ago
+Whatever makes you happy!posted about 4 years ago

 I totally agree with that, I don’t think I’d personally get surgery for double eyelids but I know a lot of my friends ask me to get them eyelid glue and the likes when I go back to Taiwan.

-One of the perks I find with single lids is that when you use false lashes they look really good just because the lid folds in so you don’t actually see the line where the false lashes and eyelids meld together!posted almost 4 years ago
+One of the perks I find with single lids is that when you use false lashes they look really good just because the lid folds in so you don’t actually see the line where the false lashes and eyelids meld together!posted about 4 years ago

 I’m totally 0% Asian (just look at the pic), but I do have an opinion as a beauty consultant.
 I think the double-eyelid surgery is going too far.
 Nowadays, you have plenty of makeup tips to make Asian (single) eyes look bigger or at least stand out more.
 Also, the “cat eye” look (where you extend eye liner outward to a point) is very beautiful on single-eyelid gals.
 Singles can also wear a darker midtone shade (that is, 2 or 3 shades darker than the skin tone as opposed to just 1) for their eyes to add depth above the crease (or, if you have a thin enough brush, to “raise” the crease).
 Even the tape/glue is better than surgery.
-Why spend lots of $$ and risk coming out looking worse than you did when you came in because of a botched surgery? (<-that>s mostly a question I ask myself for the majority of cosmetic surgeries…except for maybe Bariatric Surgery…Is that even considered cosmetic?)posted almost 4 years ago
+Why spend lots of $$ and risk coming out looking worse than you did when you came in because of a botched surgery? (<-that>s mostly a question I ask myself for the majority of cosmetic surgeries…except for maybe Bariatric Surgery…Is that even considered cosmetic?)posted about 4 years ago

-i know in japan they have the cometic kit thing with glue stuff to make your eyelid higher up i saw it on youtube and it does make a differenceposted almost 4 years ago
+i know in japan they have the cometic kit thing with glue stuff to make your eyelid higher up i saw it on youtube and it does make a differenceposted about 4 years ago

 Also not Asian, but I just want to weigh in that I’ve never quite understood why so many people with single eyelids want so badly to change them.
 Maybe this is just proving my ignorance since I don’t have to confront the issue myself, but I don’t even really see the big difference between pre- and post- double eyelid surgery.
 (Well, I see it— but I don’t see how the “after” picture is necessarily more beautiful).
 Usually eyes with single lids have a very pretty almond shape; I can’t see what is so unappealing about them just not having a tiny crease above the eye.